 The best way to work with an interior designer is to be clear about what you want to achieve; by compiling a list of all the items you wish to address, by collecting some imagery of design styles that you like, by sharing some details about yourself, by being straightforward about your budget & honest in your opinion.

-The Dressing Table Space adjoining the Master Ensuite Kylie Sargent designed for a recent project in Geelong.
+The Dressing Table Space adjoining the Master Ensuite Kylie Sargent designed for a recent new build in Ocean Grove.

 Compile at list of all the items you wish to address…